habibsyuhada/novel-indo-ai/README.md

 - Background audio playback with screen lock support
 - Adjustable font sizes
 - High contrast mode (via theme toggle)

+## Platform-Specific Notes

+### Android Devices
+- Text-to-speech functionality works best when the screen is kept on
+- A silent audio track is used to help maintain background playback
+- Users are notified about optimal usage via an informational toast
+- Due to Android's power-saving features, background audio may be restricted in some cases

+### iOS Devices
+- Text-to-speech functionality generally works well in the background
+- Wake lock is used to prevent screen timeout during active reading

+### Desktop Browsers
+- Full support for all features including background playback
+- Keyboard shortcuts for better navigation

 ## Learn More